davidetalon/davidetalon.github.io/index.md

 layout: homepage
 ---

-I am a PhD student at the [Italian Institute of Technology (IIT)](http://iit.it).
+I am a PostDoc at [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/it/).
-I am part of [PAVIS](https://pavis.iit.it/), advised by dr. [Alessio Del Bue](http://www.iit.it/it/people/alessio-delbue).
+I am part of [DVL](https://dvl.fbk.eu/), advised by Prof. [Elisa Ricci](https://eliricci.eu/) and Dr. [Yiming Wang](https://www.yimingwang.it/).

-Before joining PAVIS, I completed the BS in Information Engineering and the MS in Computer Engineering at [University of Padova](http://unipd.it).
-During my master thesis I investigated Multi-task learning under Prof. [A. Chiuso](https://scholar.google.it/citations?user=9Pl5k60AAAAJ&hl=en).
+Before joining FBK I obtained the PhD in Computer Vision at University of Genova and [Italian Institute of Technology (IIT)](https://www.iit.it/en-US/home) under the supervision of Dr. [Alessio Del Bue](https://www.iit.it/people/alessio-delbue) and Prof. [Stuart James] (https://stuart-james.com/).
+During the PhD, I visited the University of Amsterdam to work with Prof. [Sara Magliacane](https://saramagliacane.github.io/).
+I completed both the BS in Information Engineering and the MS in Computer Engineering at [University of Padova](http://unipd.it).
 <br>
 [CV](./assets/files/dt_resume.pdf) / [Twitter](https://twitter.com/davidetalon94)

 ## Research interests
-- **Machine Learning:** deep learning, representation learning, causality.
+- **Machine Learning:** deep learning, representation learning, vision-language models, causality.

 ## News
+- **[Apr 2024]** Happy to share that we are organizing a workshop at ECCV2024 on Green Foundation Models (GreenFOMO), see you in Milan!
+- **[Apr 2024]** Check out our recent work "Uncertainty-guided Open-Set Source-Free Unsupervised Domain Adaptation with Target-private Class Segregation"
+- **[Apr 2024]** I've joinged Deep Visual Learning Group at Fondazione Bruno Kessler (FBK).
+I am excited to be working with Elisa Ricci and Yiming Wang!
+- **[March 2024]**I've successfully defended my PhD thesis on "Structured Representation Learning for Visual Data"
 - **[Jan 2024]** Our recent work "Towards the Reusability and Compositionality of Causal Representations" has been accepted at CLeaR as an Oral!
 - **[Oct 2023]** Our recent work "Towards the Reusability and Compositionality of Causal Representations" has been accepted at CRL@NeurIPS23.
 - **[Jan 2023]** Visiting [INDELab](http://indelab.org) @UvA to work on Causal Representation Learning with Prof. [Sara Magliacane](http://saramagliacane.github.io)